NazgulT/Coursera-Getting-and-Cleaning-Data/README.md

 The purpose of this project is to learn how to get and tidy the data set.
 We were provided with the data collected from Samsung Galaxy S smartphone accelerometers.
 The code for downloading and cleaning up the initial data is written in run_analysis.R file.
 In particular, the code performs the following steps:

+run_analysis.R - description of main operations.
-1. Download and unzip data set called "UHC HAR Dataset"
+1. Download and unzip data set called "UHC HAR Dataset" - the code is provided in run_analysis.R
 2. Unzip the motion file
 3. We will need only the following files to load into R